Office: COPH 103A | Phone: (308) 865-8772 | Email: vaningenl1@unk.edu

 20th Century United States, Civil Rights, Cold War, Immigration, Women’s History

-Dr. Van Ingen focuses her research on modern US political and social history with a special interest in issues of gender, race, and class.
+Dr. Van Ingen focuses her teaching and research on modern US political and social history with a special interest in issues of gender, race, and class.
 Her research publications contribute to the historiography of women in politics with studies of women candidates’ early twentieth-century campaigns in California and the gendered politics of power.
 She has also researched the rise of women’s late nineteenth-century independence, applying a class analysis to the financial challenges single women teachers faced as they aged.
-Current research applies an international lens to the gendered politics of the Cold War era, exploring the relationship between Connecticut Congresswoman Clare Boothe Luce’s “American Century” politics and the rise of Americans living overseas.
-Dr. Van Ingen mentors undergraduate and graduate student research projects on twentieth-century US history, women’s history, civil rights, and immigration history.
+Current research applies an international lens to the gendered politics of the Cold War era, exploring the rise of Americans living overseas in what Life and Time Magazine magnate Henry Luce and Congresswoman Clare Boothe Luce called the “American Century.”
+Dr. Van Ingen mentors undergraduate and graduate student research projects on twentieth-century US political and social history, including women’s history, civil rights, and immigration history.

 Book: